 I feel I have a lot in common with Sian over at The Adventures of a Potty Mouthed Mummy.
 We share a hate of commuting on South West Trains and we’re both working mums to toddler boys.
 She has made me laugh and cry all at the same time with her frank and witty posts.

-Sian writes mostly about working full-time (in London at a Digital Marketing company, if you’re interested) and being away from her little boy H. Currently a main focus of her blog is her “Newbie Class” series which runs every Monday, showcasing other bloggers and providing technical blogging tips.
+Sian writes mostly about working full-time (in London at a Digital Marketing company, if you’re interested) and being away from her little boy H. Currently the main focus of her blog is her “Newbie Class” series which runs every Monday, showcasing other bloggers and providing technical blogging tips.
 Stationery, cooking and nautical things feature heavily in her life.

 Meanwhile, Allane at Packing my Suitcase is travel mad, and I love reading her posts about her adventures and her fabulous travel ideas – and reckon we would get on like a house on fire in the real world.
 She’s been everywhere and leads such an interesting life.